 Passive Seismic Tomography (Pty) Ltd

 Passive Seismic Tomography (Pty) Ltd (“PST”) is a company set up to pursue a technology after which the company is named: The problem that it plans to address lies in improving on the $10 billion seismic industry.
-Costing $200k per square kilometer, seismic is a required component of the conventional exploration toolkit for oil and gas.
-It has major shortcomings – which include the fact that it is not particularly effective – with a 3% success rate in rank wildcat exploration opportunities that Alumni plans to pursue, that it is expensive on shore and less effective than onshore as well as being environmentally invasive – where seismophones need to be placed at the bedrock which can be on the surface or separated by 200 meters of sand which will need to be drilled at 25 meter intervals over thousands of line kilometres.
+Costing $200k per square kilometre, seismic is a required component of the conventional exploration toolkit for oil and gas.
+It has major shortcomings – which include the fact that it is not particularly effective – with a 3% success rate in rank wildcat exploration opportunities that Alumni plan to pursue.
+It is expensive onshore and less effective than onshore as well as being environmentally invasive.
+Where seismophones need to be placed at the bedrock which can be on the surface or separated by 200 meters of sand which will need to be drilled at 25 meter intervals over thousands of line kilometers.

 Passive seismic tomography measures naturally occurring seismic events in the earth’s crust delivering similar data – but it takes longer to acquire the data.
-PST plans to reduce the cost through the development of a simple, low cost geophone and centralized virtual seismograph system to reduce the cost of onshore seismic acquisition by 10 – 100 fold depending on the individual circumstances of the onshore concession area explored.
+PST plans to reduce the cost through the development of a simple, low-cost geophone and centralized virtual seismograph system to reduce the cost of onshore seismic acquisition by 10 – 100 fold depending on the individual circumstances of the onshore concession area explored.
 Like Gyrotek, PST has landed its first UK R&D development partner and the same first customer in the form of a UK-based exploration project in Namibia.
-24 other future customers have been identified through the Alumni network.

 Geodesic (Pty) Ltd

 Other savings and process improvements will reduce drilling costs excluding mobilization and demobilization by 50%.
-These include using thin well pre-drilling, with a specifically designed blow-out preventer on a smaller mining rig to improve information close to surface, strategic procurement reducing the cost of consumables such as drilling mud and casing, and localizing provision of services.
+These include using thin well pre-drilling, with a specifically designed blow-out preventer on a smaller mining rig to improve information close to the surface, strategic procurement reducing the cost of consumables such as drilling mud and casing, and localizing provision of services.
 Like Gyrotek and PST, Geodesic has landed its first UK R&D development partner and the same first customer in the form of a UK-based exploration project in Namibia.
-24 other future customers have been identified through the Alumni network.

 4DVRI (Pty) Ltd

-A second group of use-cases involves applications are entertainment and exercise gym applications where software will be developed for virtual reality in downloadable performances and fitness routines for treadmills.
+A second group of use-case applications involved are entertainment and exercise gym applications, where software will be developed for virtual reality in downloadable performances and fitness routines for treadmills.
 A third involves occupational training simulations and a fourth wildlife VR webcams.
 Potential customers exist within the Alumni cluster.